 Double Standards for Knesset MKs: Jews Out, Arabs In

-I love how Arab leaders, such as our very own Ahmad Tibi, promote martyrdom for other people’s children.
+I love how Arab leaders, such as our very own Ahmed Tibi, promote martyrdom for other people’s children.
 But first, let us look at who the courts forbade from running in the upcoming elections as they let these hate mongers continue to run for office.

 Two Jewish candidates for the Knesset have been banned from running in September’s elections.
 The arguments for their banning can be found in the Basic Law: The Knesset, in which it is written: